You Have 7 New Netflix Treats To Binge This Weekend — What's Worth Watching?

-However, this week belongs to its big Game of Thrones-y gambit: The Witcher starring Henry Cavill as a tight-pants wearing monster fighter.
-The 10-episode saga, premiering December 20, takes viewers to The Continent, the very Westeros-like fantasy world home to warring factions and terrifying beasts.
+However, this week belongs to its big Game of Thrones-y gambit: The Witcher starring Henry Cavill as a tight-trousers wearing monster fighter.
+The 10-episode saga, premiering 20th December, takes viewers to The Continent, the very Westeros-like fantasy world home to warring factions and terrifying beasts.
 Earlier this week, Netflix debuted its impossibly odd Soundtrack — from Joshua Safran, the man who executive produced Gossip Girl — along with proven Golden Globes bait The Two Popes and the wildly titled Don't F**k With Cats.
 As usual, there is also some intriguing international fare (this time starring a 2000s French dreamboat).

 You may not have 16 different Netflix treats coming at you this week, but there's still a lot to sift through.
 The streaming service isn't cutting you a break.